 About Our Graduate Program

-We are looking to recruit outstanding, highly motivated graduates, who:
+We are looking to recruit outstanding, highly motivated science graduates, who:

 - are committed to scientific excellence.

-To be considered for Geoscience Australia’s graduate program you must have, or be completing in 2014, a minimum of an Honours degree (or Masters or PhD) in one or more of the following disciplines:
+To be considered for science graduate program you must have, or be completing in 2014, a minimum of an Honours degree (or Masters or PhD) in an Earth science related discipline.
+ICT graduates require a minimum undergraduate ICT related degree.

 Field work and some travel is a requirement of the program.